 Recommendation: PHAs should request that labs include confirmatory carbapenemase test results as “child” linkages to the “parent” organism ID.
 If this isn’t possible, PHAs should be aware of what carbapenemase test (if any) a lab uses, and what phenotypes trigger its use.

+Provide all information from all tests performed on this isolate, whether positive or negative.
+Any other results of other tests performed (work on this wording)

 Appendices: